-Prior to any meeting the Programme Coordinator checks stage one has been correctly followed with suitable and appropriate targets and time lines set.
+Recommendation made to Curriculum Manager from Progress Coach/Personal Tutor that an Initial Disciplinary Meeting is required.
+Prior to any meeting the Curriculum Manager checks informal intervention has been correctly followed with suitable and appropriate cause for concerns and supportive conversations recorded.
 Checks also to be made with the Wellbeing Team, and further investigations made into the issues as required.

-Once agreed, a Stage two is appropriate, a meeting is held and chaired by the Programme Coordinator with student and parents/carers.
-For Apprenticeships the employer is also invited.
+Once agreed an Initial Disciplinary Meeting is appropriate, a meeting is held and chaired by the Curriculum Manager with student and parents/carers.

-Programme Coordinator to record outcome and targets on the College tracking system within two days of the meeting.
-Programme Coordinator to pass outcome and targets to the Curriculum Administrator.
+Curriculum Manager to record outcome and targets on the College tracking system within two days of the meeting.
+Curriculum Manager to pass outcome and targets to the Curriculum Administrator.
 The Curriculum Administrator to send outcome letter which must include meaningful targets and next steps to parents/carers/guardians and/or employer within five working days of the meeting.
 Curriculum Administrator to ensure copy of outcome letter is recorded on College tracking system.

-Programme Coordinator to identify and ensure support is in place.
+Curriculum Manager to identify and ensure support is in place (Positive Behaviour Plan)

-Review meeting to take place with student and outcome recorded on the College tracking system within ten working days.
+Review meeting to take place with student and outcome recorded on the College tracking system within fifteen working days.

-Programme Coordinator to closely track and monitor student performance, set and review targets.
+Curriculum Manager to closely track and monitor student performance, set and review targets.
 Targets may be extended as appropriate and recorded on the College tracking system.

-If there is no improvement or there is a repetition the student is referred to Stage Three of the process.
+If there is no improvement or there is a repetition the student is referred to the Formal Disciplinary Stage of the process.